Snapshot

 Indian retail market is estimated to reach $2 Tn by 2032, driven by socio-demographic and economic factors such as urbanization, income growth and rise in nuclear families.
 On the other hand, the Indian e-commerce industry is expected to cross $350 Bn mark by 2030, growing at a CAGR of 23%.

 The Indian e-commerce market was estimated to be worth over $55 Bn in Gross Merchandise Value in 2021.
-By 2030, it is expected to have an annual gross merchandise value of $350 Bn.
-E-commerce and consumer internet companies raised US$15.4 billion in PE/VC funding in 2022, almost twice the amount raised in 2020 of ~US$8.2 billion.
-India will become the 3rd largest online retail market by 2030, with an estimated annual gross merchandise value of $350 Bn.
+E-commerce and consumer internet companies raised $15.4 Bn in PE/VC funding in 2022, almost twice the amount raised in 2020 of ~$8.2 Bn.
+India will become the 3rd largest online retail market by 2030 and is expected to have about 6 Mn MSME merchants by 2027.

 The Indian retail market is largely unorganized.
 However, over the next 3-5 years, share of modern retail (including e-commerce) will increase to 30-35% with share of traditional retail coming down to 65-70%.